Applications for Spring 2022 have now closed. We plan to open applications for Fall 2022 in April 2022.

 - Law School

-- Fuqua School of Business (2nd year MBA students)
+- Fuqua School of Business (1st year (second semester only) and 2nd year MBA students)

 Exceptional Juniors and Seniors with design or product development experience may also be considered.
 PhD students and medical trainees will require the permission of their department to participate.